MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/backup-restore/backup-multistriped-vdi-issue.md

 ---
-title: Error 3456 when backing up a SQL Server database using a VDI application with multi-striping
+title: Error 3456 when restoring a SQL Server database using a VDI application with multi-striping
-description: This article provides a resolution for an issue that occurs when you back up a SQL Server database using VDI applications with multi-striping. ms.date: 09/18/2023 ms.custom: sap:Database Backup and Restore ms.author: jopilov
+description: This article provides a resolution for an issue that occurs when you restore a SQL Server database using VDI applications with multi-striping. ms.date: 09/18/2023 ms.custom: sap:Database Backup and Restore ms.author: jopilov
 author: PiJoCoder
 ms.reviewer: hesha, amamun, v-sidong
 ---
-# Backing up a SQL Server database using a VDI application with multi-striping may fail with error 3456
+# Restoring a SQL Server database using a VDI application with multi-striping may fail with error 3456

-This article helps you resolve an issue that occurs when you use Volume Shadow Copy Services (VSS) based applications to back up your SQL Server databases.
+This article helps you resolve an issue that occurs when you use Virtual Device Interface (VDI) based applications to back up your SQL Server databases.

 ## Symptoms